 Interested in opening a savings account at Discover® Bank?
 Read this article first.
-Note: I’ve recently updated this review to indicate that transaction downloads for Quicken are now available.

 Keep reading this article for a full review of opening and using a bank account at Discover® Bank.

 Step 1.
 Deposits at Discover Bank are insured by the FDIC and the bank has earned a five-star “Safe & Sound” rating from Bankrate.
 FDIC insurance alone, regardless of the five-star rating, ensures that regardless of the solvency of the bank, I will be able to withdraw my full deposit when needed.

 When beginning the application process, Discover Bank lists everything needed to open an account.
 The few requirements lead me to believe that the account opening process will be smooth and quick.
 As with all banks, an address inside the United States, a date of birth, and a Social Security number are necessary.

 I choose at this point to open a savings account.
 Discover Bank also offers FDIC-insured Certificates of Deposit (CDs) and CD Individual Retirement Accounts (IRAs) with high interest rates as well as Money Market Accounts.

 At this time, Discover® Bank allows the new customer to add a joint owner to the account.
 I don’t plan to share this account, so I decline.

 Step 2.
 The second page of the application determines how to fund the account.
 I decide to link the account to my Capital One 360 checking account with an initial deposit of $2,500 funded electronically.
 (Ed. note: ING Direct became Capital One 360 in 2013.)
 Discover Bank no longer requires a minimum for the initial deposit.
 If you would prefer to fund your account via a wire or check, Discover® Bank offers these options as well.

 In order to give your consent to Discover® Bank to perform an ACH transfer, you will need to provide an electronic signature.